Barcelona Gay Travel

 If you meet someone born and raised in Barcelona, you may learn they often don’t consider themselves to be “Spanish,” but “Catalan.”

 Catalunya has been fighting for Independence from Spain for hundreds of years, but recently tensions have grown significantly.
 If you get a chance to ask a local about their opinions, I bet you won’t be bored!

 Catalan is the local spoken language.
 It’s sort of like a mixture of Spanish and French.
 Locals usually speak both Catalan and Spanish, so don’t worry about too much of a language barrier.

 Gay Life in Spain

-If you didn’t know, back in the Roman Empire, marriage between men was commonplace!
-Later regimes were responsible for deeming same-sex activity illegal.Since 2005, MSM’s have been permitted to donate blood, gay marriage has been legal and LGBT adoption has been legal.
+Back in the Roman Empire, marriage between men was actually commonplace!
+Later regimes were responsible for deeming same-sex activity illegal.

 Gay marriage in Spain has been legal since 2005, along with LGBT adoption and the ability of MSM’s to donate blood.

 The workplace has protected sexual orientation discrimination since 1995.
 Gender identity is protected in some regions, but not everywhere.
 One of the highest acceptance rates of homosexuality is in Spain, with 89% of the population supporting it as of 2013.

 Rates of hate speech nationwide have slightly increased in recent years.
 This has been taken seriously.
 And in 2014, the Catalan government passed a law imposing fines for hate crimes against the LGBT community.